About Kevin O’Carroll

 In 1982, Kevin conducted his first musical – Finian’s Rainbow with the Carnew Musical Society.
 Invitations followed from many different societies including Enniscorthy Musical Society, New Ross Musical Society, Edmund Rice Choral and Musical Society, De La Salle Musical Society, De La Salle School Musical Society and also from musical societies in Scotland and Wales.
 He has received a number awards from the Association of Irish Musical Societies (AIMS) for his work with musical societies.
 Kevin also gained a bit of a reputation for being the person to turn to in an emergency.
 He has stepped in (literally) at the last minute to conduct several shows including Cabaret, Honk, Oklahoma and The Arcadians.
 These last three were all in international competitions, for which he was nominated each time as best musical director!

-In 1993 he began conducting the chamber choir Madrigallery.
+In 1995 he began conducting the chamber choir Madrigallery, a post he held until 2021.
 With this choir, he has won awards at most of the choir festivals in Ireland – Cork Choral Festival, Sligo Choral Festival, Navan Choral Festival, Arklow Music Festival, New Ross Choral Festival.
 The repertoire covered by this choir extends from Madrigals to Brahms and from Rutter to world premier performances by Eric Sweeney, Marion Ingoldsby, Greg Scanlon and Colin Mawby.
 An occasional composer himself, Kevin’s compositions have been broadcast on national radio in Ireland and in the USA.
 Over the years, Kevin has conducted groups from many countries including Sweden, Denmark, Estonia, Australia, Taiwan and the USA.

 In 2000, Kevin began studying in order to underpin the experiential knowledge gained since conducting his first group at age 17.
 He studied conducting with the internationally renowned conducting pedagogue and clinician, Dr. John Dickson at Texas Tech University, USA.
 He has also worked with David Hill (King’s College, Cambridge), Tim Brown (Clare College, Cambridge) as well as the well-known British composer and conductor Bob Chilcott.
 Having secured a Master of Music degree in 2008, Kevin was awarded a PhD Arts Practice from the University of Limerick ten years later.
 His research concerns the impact of modern music notation on the performance practice of Renaissance polyphony.
 From this research he developed the Phrased Notation System (PNS), a notation system which seeks to support historic performance practice while minimising the impact of modern notation conventions.